DataDog/integrations-core/couch/README.md

 `couchdb.can_connect`: Returns `Critical` if the Agent cannot connect to CouchDB to collect metrics.

+### Caveats

+For performance reasons, the CouchDB version you're using is cached, so you cannot monitor CouchDB instances with different versions with the same agent instance.

 ## Troubleshooting

 If you have any questions about Datadog or a use case our [Docs](https://docs.datadoghq.com/) didn’t mention, we’d love to help!
 Here’s how you can reach out to us: